RustFestEU/rome.rustfest.eu/foss.md

 ## RustFest is an open project

-Anyone can express interest to join, and especially: all our material is free and can be used from out [online repository](https://github.com/rustfesteu).
+Anyone can express interest to join, and especially: all our material is free and can be used from our [online repository](https://github.com/rustfesteu).
 This especially applies to all text and writing on our websites, outside of personal pictures and bios.